 The moral for today is: don’t be a mouse.
 No, seriously – up the beans, lentils, peas, leafy greens and even berries (due to their tiny seeds).
 And keep it up – daily.

-This week we have had lentil and Jerusalem artichoke soup (no recipe – just 2 onions, a carrot, a potato, 4 Jerusalem artichokes, a good lob of red lentils and 1.2 litres of veg stock.) – The judges voted on this with 4 clean bowls.
+This week we have had lentil and Jerusalem artichoke soup (no recipe – just 2 onions, a carrot, a potato, 4 Jerusalem artichokes, a good lob of red lentils and 1.2 litres of veg stock.) – my offspring - the food critics voted on this with 4 clean bowls.
 I have also started buying frozen berries for the Winter (fibre but also packed with antioxidants), blitzing them with a bit of boiling water and giving them as a semi liquid fruit serving/pudding.